Megwana/beammeup/README.md

 - I have used semantic HTML.
 - Establishing adequate colour contrast on the website overall.
 - I have used alt and title attributes on images throughout the website.
-- TO BE CONTINUED REGARDING STARS AND ICONS READABLE.

 ## 4. Technologies Applied